Derrick May (baseball): Colorado Rockies

 In 2017, May began working for the Colorado Rockies organization as the hitting coach for the Lancaster JetHawks in the California League.
 Where the team were the first and second half champions of the South Division 79-61.
 The Jayhawks led the league in hitting, hits and stolen bases.

 Frederick Keys

 On April 12, 2021, May was announced as the manager of the Frederick Keys, a collegiate summer baseball team of the MLB Draft League.

 SSG Landers

 In January 2022, May was named the Organization Hitting Coordinator for the SSG Landers of the KBO League.

 Piratas de Campeche

 In 2025, May served as the hitting coach for the Piratas de Campeche of the Mexican League.
-On September 25, 2025, May was fired by the Piratas.
+May stepped down as hitting coach due to team issues.

 Personal life

 Derrick May is the son of major league outfielder Dave May.
 His brother, David May, Jr., is a major league scout for the Toronto Blue Jays.
 His oldest son Derrick Jr. was a 37th round draft pick in 2012 by the St. Louis Cardinals and another son Donovan is a scout for the Boston Red Sox.